Adaptively profiling models with task elicitation: Introduction

 \section{Introduction}

-Strong evaluations for language models are crucial for minimizing failures and mitigating harm.
-Today, a model lacking in legal domain knowledge can hallucinate and provide false evidence to a lawyer \citep{magesh2024hallucinationfreeassessingreliabilityleading} and conversational chatbots harass teenagers communicating with them \citep{hinduja2023generative}.
-Looking forward, expert forecasters think models have the potential to soon pose societal-scale harms ranging from cyber-security capabilities to biological risks \citep{phuong2024evaluating}.
-To mitigate such scenarios, developers rigorously evaluate their LLMs both before and throughout deployment.
-Currently, standard evaluations rely on \emph{static} datasets—benchmarks comprised of fixed sets of questions or tasks, manually curated by humans to characterize the domain-specific capabilities and behavior of LLMs.
+Language models often have failure modes that are difficult to identify with evaluations \citep{Karpathy2024}.
+As language models reach billions of users and these behaviors are not caught, they pose significant safety problems.
+Today, a performant model subtly lacking in legal domain knowledge can hallucinate and provide incorrect arguments to a lawyer \citep{magesh2024hallucinationfreeassessingreliabilityleading} and chatbots harass teenagers communicating with them \citep{hinduja2023generative}.
+Looking forward, expert forecasters anticipate risks ranging from cyber- to bio-security to escalate to large-scale harm \citep{phuong2024evaluating}.

-However, the current evaluation paradigm of hand-crafting static benchmarks will fail to scale effectively to future language model systems, primarily due to two challenges.
-First, modern language models are trained on extremely large, internet-scale datasets.
-This extensive training makes it difficult to identify inputs that can effectively test the model's generalization capabilities using simple heuristics, such as selecting examples from readily accessible resources like high-school exams \citep{hendrycks2020measuring, srivastava2023beyond}.
-These methods previously allowed for relatively straightforward identification of novel, "out-of-distribution" (OOD) tasks—tasks or inputs that significantly differ from what the model encountered during training.
-Today, constructing relevant evaluations often requires actively involving leading subject matter experts and incurs substantial cost, sometimes reaching hundreds or thousands of dollars per question \citep{rein2023gpqa,phan2025humanity,glazer2024frontiermath}.

-Second, modern language models exhibit emergent abilities \citep{wei2022emergent, snell2024predicting} and dispositions \citep{greenblatt2024alignment} that are difficult to anticipate or characterize prior to their training and deployment.
-These properties are challenging to capture with static benchmarks, as such benchmarks will not span the full scope of scenarios and associated risks \citep{perez2022red}.
-Such risks may include cases of potential misuse that are difficult to measure due to the scale and variety of use cases at deployment \citep{jones2025forecasting}.
-Likewise, risks like sycophancy or sophistry may only arise when models are optimized to align with human preferences encountered during deployment or reinforced during post-training \citep{wen2024language}.

-To better discover a model's failure modes, reliability, and hidden abilities, we probe models with new tasks to adaptively profile model behavior and elicit its strengths and weaknesses.
-We term this process \textbf{\textit{task elicitation}}.
-However, the search space for such tasks is discrete, massive, and model-dependent -- in other words, not amenable to simple heuristics.
-We thus reach the following search problem: \breakout{ How can we find the tasks that best elicit a model's capabilities and failure modes? }

-An ideal search method for solving this problem should be \textit{efficient}, allowing for cost-effective and scalable searching of new tasks; \textit{generalizable}, demonstrating versatility in evaluating models across diverse tasks and scenarios; and \textit{interpretable}, ensuring that discovered tasks and identified model failure modes remain relevant and comprehensible to humans.